weseemahmed/weseemahmed2.github.io/aboutme.md

 </p>

 <h4> Western University </h4>
-BA Economics, Class of 2014
+Bachelor of Arts in Economics, Class of 2014